How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Changing Jobs

 Switching careers can meaningfully impact your insurance premium — in either direction.
 Moving from a high-mileage sales role to a remote office job can reduce your annual mileage significantly and may shift you into a lower-risk category.
-Conversely, taking on a delivery or gig economy role can trigger a rate increase or even a policy gap if your insurer isn't notified.
+Conversely, taking on a delivery or gig economy role can trigger a rate increase — or worse, a coverage gap — if your insurer isn't notified.

 Retirement

 Retirees generally enjoy lower car insurance rates.
 They drive fewer miles, avoid rush-hour traffic, and typically don't use their vehicles for business purposes.
-Updating your occupation status to "retired" with your insurer can lead to a measurable rate reduction — sometimes up to 17% below the national average, as illustrated in the table above.
+Updating your occupation status to "retired" with your insurer can lead to a rate reduction — though results vary by carrier.
+Interestingly, some insurers like Progressive have actually raised quotes when a driver switches status to "retired," so it pays to shop around rather than assuming retirement automatically lowers your bill.

 Unemployment